cps3320/fall2019/index.md

 # September 11th

+- <b>HOMEWORK</b> for next week:  Complete activities #4 and #5 in the slides (Create a personal website and create a derivative website).
 - <a href="https://drive.google.com/open?id=1wHQ7YNHmG5ozL4hjUQUFBodJ-1ThibLA">Slides</a>
 - <a href="https://drive.google.com/open?id=1Lpqgqj8cn6e_CrtBFasGiNpjpb3SZQFv">Starter code for every HTML page</a>
 - <a href="https://www.w3schools.com/tags">Comprehensive list of HTML Tags</a> with descriptions and code samples